 - relevant staff and faculty make appropriate arrangements for affected students (e.g. release from classes; rescheduling assessments; withdrawal; refunds) as appropriate;

-- in the case of death, notify all relevant departments, including Library, IT, Registry, etc.
+- in the case of death, notify all relevant departments, including Library, IT, Student Experience Department, etc.

 Off-campus critical incidents involving staff or students should be reported by the person with the information as soon as possible to the VP Operations.

 Critical incidents involving a student studying off shore will be managed by the campus or institution where the student is studying, in collaboration with AC.